elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 1. Modify the file `/lib/systemd/system/sushi.service` to provide the path to your JSON configuration and, in case, additional environment variables or Sushi command line flags.

+   Similarly, you can modify `/lib/systemd/system/sensei.service` to provide the path for your SENSEI Json configuration.

    If you want automatic connection to a MIDI controller, the easiest way is just to modify the controller number/name in the script `/usr/bin/connect-midi-apps`, which is started by the systemD service defined in `/lib/systemd/system/midi-connections.service`.
 2. Enable both Sushi, Sensei and the MIDI connection service typing (as root):